mintproject/mic/docs/index.md

-Model Insertion Checker (MIC) is a command-line a command line wizard for users to add new calibrated models and their metadata.
-MIC posts new entries to the [MINT Model Catalog API](https://model-catalog-python-api-client.readthedocs.io/en/latest/endpoints/), which can then be browsed through the [Model Explorer](https://models.mint.isi.edu/home).
+Model Insertion CLI (MIC) is a command-line interface for addming  models on a Model Catalog Service.

-MIC allows recording key metadata of a model, including model version, model configuration, parameters, inputs, outputs, authors and contributors (among other key metadata).
-Future versions will check that the information is consistent and validated.
+MIC is an application that ask the information of your model, model version, model configuration, parameters, inputs, outputs, authors and contribuors.

-MIC has been tested in OSX, Unix and Windows.
-It can installed through a simple pip command (see below).
+MIC has been tested in OSX.
+But we're testing in Windows and Linux.It is installed through a simple pip command.

 !!! info
-    MIC is a Beta application.
-Please report any issue you experience in our [GitHub repository](https://github.com/mintproject/mic/issues/new/choose).
+    Please report any issue with us [here](https://github.com/mintproject/mic/issues/new/choose).

 ## Requirements